-During 2015, the Company entered into an exclusive license agreement with Senju (the "Senju License Agreement") whereby the Company agreed to grant to Senju an exclusive, royalty-bearing license for its microdose product candidates for Asia to sublicense, develop, make, have made, manufacture, use, import, market, sell, and otherwise distribute the microdose product candidates.
+During 2015, the Company entered into an exclusive license agreement with Senju, or the Senju License Agreement, whereby the Company agreed to grant to Senju an exclusive, royalty-bearing license for its microdose product candidates for Asia to sublicense, develop, make, have made, manufacture, use, import, market, sell, and otherwise distribute the microdose product candidates.
 In consideration for the license, Senju agreed to pay to Eyenovia five percent (5%) royalties on sales (net of certain manufacturing costs) for the term of the Senju License Agreement, subject to certain adjustments upon the loss of patent coverage for the term of the license agreement.
 The agreement will continue in full force and effect, on a country-by-country basis, until the latest to occur of: (i) the tenth (10th) anniversary of the first commercial sale of such a product candidate in a country; or (ii) the expiration of the licensed patents in a country.
 As of the date of this filing, there have been no commercial sales of such a product in Asia; therefore, no royalties have been earned.
-Senju is owned by the family of a former member of the Company's Board of Directors and, together, they beneficially own greater than 5% of the Company's common stock.
+Senju is owned by the family of a former member of the Company's Board of Directors.

-On April 8, 2020, Eyenovia entered into an amendment (the "Senju License Amendment") to the Senju License Agreement.
-Pursuant to the Senju License Amendment, the Company can license to any third party the right to research, develop, commercialize, manufacture or use certain products identified below (the "Senju Licensed Products") previously licensed to Senju in China (including the People's Republic of China, Hong Kong, Macao, and Taiwan) and South Korea (the "Territory") in the agreement executed by the Company on April 8, 2021.
-The Senju Licensed Products are those using piezo-print technology in a microdose dispenser with (i) atropine sulfate as its sole active ingredient to treat prosbyopia in humans.
+On April 8, 2020, Eyenovia entered into an amendment, or the Senju License Amendment, to the Senju License Agreement.
+Pursuant to the Senju License Amendment, the Company can license to any third party the right to research, develop, commercialize, manufacture or use certain products, or the Senju Licensed Products previously licensed to Senju in China (including the People's Republic of China, Hong Kong, Macao, and Taiwan) and South Korea, or the Territory.

-Pursuant to the Senju License Amendment, the Company must pay Senju (a) a percentage in the range of 30 to 40 percent of revenue on any lump-sum payments the Company receives from the third party, revenue (net of costs) obtained by the Company from contract research and/or development of the Senju Licensed Product in the Territory, and revenue (net of costs) obtained by the Company from contract manufacture for the device of the Senju Licensed Product in the Territory, the aggregate of which must be at least a \$9 million minimum payment to Senju; and (b) a percentage in the range of 30 to 40 percent of any sales royalty revenue the Company receives from the third party.
-Since the Company executed a third-party license prior to April 8, 2021, the License Amendment will remain in effect for the duration of the license, subject to early termination.
+Pursuant to the Senju License Amendment, the Company must pay Senju (a) a percentage in the range of 30% to 40% of revenue on (i) any lump-sum payments the Company receives from the third party, (ii) revenue (net of costs) obtained by the Company from contract research and/or development of the Senju Licensed Product in the Territory, and (iii) revenue (net of costs) obtained by the Company from contract manufacture for the device of the Senju Licensed Product in the Territory, the aggregate of which must be at least a \$9 million minimum payment to Senju; and (b) a percentage in the range of 30% to 40% of any sales royalty revenue the Company receives from the third party.
+Since the Company executed a third-party license prior to the April 8, 2021 expiration of the Senju License, the Senju License Amendment will remain in effect for the duration of the license, subject to early termination.

-The Senju License Agreement was further amended in a Letter Agreement by and between the Company and Senju on August 10, 2020 (the "Letter Agreement").
-Pursuant to the Letter Agreement, the Company will pay a percentage in the range of 30 to 40 percent of certain payments, royalties, or net proceeds received from Arctic Vision in connection with the Arctic Vision License Agreement to Senju.
-The Senju License Agreement was amended further by the License Amendment 2, effective September 14, 2021 (the "Amendment 2").
+The Senju License Agreement was further amended in a Letter Agreement by and between the Company and Senju on August 10, 2020, or the Letter Agreement.
+Pursuant to the Letter Agreement, the Company will pay to Senju a percentage in the range of 30% to 40% of certain payments, royalties, or net proceeds received from Arctic Vision in connection with the Arctic Vision License Agreement.
+The Senju License Agreement was amended further by the License Amendment 2, effective September 14, 2021, or the Amendment 2.
 The Amendment 2 excludes Greater China and South Korea from the territory in which Senju was granted an exclusive royalty-bearing license from the Company.
 In consideration for this exclusion, and upon and after the execution of Amendment 1 with Arctic Vision, the Company must make payments to Senju based on non-royalty license revenue and sales revenue, including the following: